Li-Haowei/Hangman/README.md

 This is an Android hangman game, but it is not just a hangman game.

-There are libraries for words to be randomly generated from, such as GRE vocabulary, SAT vocabulary(incoming), Gmat vocabulary(incoming), and ect.
+There are libraries for words to be randomly generated from, such as GRE vocabulary, Math vocabulary, English Dictionary vocabulary, and ect(incoming).
-Each game user will be given 2 characters as hints(more options for hints to come), and user is allowed to make 5 mistakes before loss
+Each game user will be given maximum 2 characters as hints(number of hints given according to the length of the given words), and user is allowed to make 5 mistakes before loss

-(In other words, if the user gets a word length of 6, he automatically win, which needs to be debugged)
+There is also an option for user to look at the definition of the word before guessing, which is on the tool bar

-There is also an option for user to look at the definition of the word before guessing
+If the user cannot guess the word, he also has option to swap words